Home » Tools » Jigs » The Best Dovetail Jigs for Routers and Router Tables

 Overview

-Surprisingly, a lot of woodworkers never think to use their router table for cutting dovetail pins and tails.
+Surprisingly, many woodworkers never use their router table to cut dovetail pins and tails.

 The downside?
 Dust.
-Be sure to invest in dust collector accessories to capture all the material you’ll be removing.
+Invest in dust collector accessories to capture all the material you’ll remove.

 Key Features